sivaprasad1108/event-sync-api/README.md

 ## Submission Notes

-- The repository contains all required endpoints and tests, and a `context.md` describing requirements.
+- The repository contains all required endpoints and tests,
 - All tests should pass with `npm test` after installing dependencies.

-If you have any questions or want improvements (e.g., adding CI or integrating a DB), let me know and I can implement them next.
+Have ideas for improvements (like adding CI/CD, migrating to a real database, or expanding features)?
+I’d love your feedback — reach me anytime at: siva47tv@gmail.com

 # event-sync-api